eBay/SparkChamber/README.md

 + (BOOL)trackDidDeselectControl: (UIControl*) control
 ```

-This method accepts an optional UIControl and returns a boolean value of true if the supplied control triggers an appropriate `DidSelect` or `DidDeselect` event.
+This method accepts an optional UIControl and returns a boolean value of true if the supplied control triggers an appropriate `didSelect` or `didDeselect` event.

 Selection events are especially useful when the `selected` state of a UIControl needs to be measured.